 You’ll need: A blender

-150ml stock (I use half a vegetable stock pot or cube)
+150ml vegetable stock, I like to use half a Knorr stock pot

 1 garlic clove, crushed